Is This Any Way To Drive An Omnibus? 10 Questions About What Just Happened

 The bottom line in dollars was a mind-boggling record, in part because President Trump demanded and got the biggest increase in defense spending in 15 years.
 Also escalating the price tag was the Democrats' insistence on rough parity for spending increases for domestic programs as well.

 All this new spending is, of course, entirely debt-financed.
 That is because previous spending levels were already higher than revenues and because the recent tax cut bill further widened that gap by reducing those revenues.
-The next budget's deficit will be in the neighborhood of a trillion dollars for a single year.
+The next budget's deficit will be in the neighborhood of $1 trillion for a single year.

 While this is apparently no longer anathema to the Republican Party leadership, in Congress or the White House, it remains deeply disturbing to individual members and to anti-debt conservatives everywhere.